Rishueee/S47_RishabhJ_Capstone_CIPHER-deploy/README.md

 1. **Sign Up:** Create an account on Cipher.
 2. **Discover Music:** Browse and listen to tracks from independent artists.
 3. **Support Artists:** Follow your favorite artists and stay updated with their latest releases.

-## Contribution Guidelines

-Guidelines for contributing to the project.

-## License

-Include the license under which the project is distributed.

 ## Contact